Brief Summary

 - Patient assessed as medically fit to receive trial treatment.

-- Date of planned randomisation within 4 weeks of baseline imagingtests that create detailed images of areas inside the body.
+- Date of planned randomisation within 4 weeks of baseline imaging.

 - Documented negative pregnancy test for female patients of childbearing potential.